senbox-org/microwave-toolbox/README.md

 1. Create an empty project with the `SNAP/` directory as project directory

-2. Import the pom.xml files of snap-engine, snap-desktop and s1tbx as modules.
+2. Import the pom.xml files of snap-engine, snap-desktop and microwave-toolbox as modules.
 Ensure **not** to enable the option *'Create module groups for multi-module Maven projects'*.
 Everything can be default values.

 3. Set the used SDK for the main project.
 A JDK 1.8 or later is needed.